 - You want to be able to publish what you do so it's available on a website;

 - You want to make your reports viewable on mobile phones and tablets;

 - You want to create maps, or complex chart types.

 The Desktop course is easier than the Excel one, and possibly more fun!
-However, it doesn't go into anything like as much depth on DAX expressions, and doesn't show you how to use calendars or create date-based formulae.
+However, it doesn't go into as much depth on DAX expressions.